 Nairobi, 4 April 2022

-We, the undersigned pan-African and international human rights organisations, are deeply concerned about the latest attacks against human rights defenders (HRDs) in Nigeria, Africa.
-On the night of 28 March 2022, five armed men forcibly entered the home of Mr Olanrewaju Suraju’s, the Chairman of the Human and Environmental Development Agenda (HEDA Resource Centre).
+We, the undersigned pan-African and international human rights organisations, are deeply concerned about the latest attacks against human rights defenders (HRDs) in Nigeria, and Africa.
+On the night of 28 March 2022, five armed men forcibly entered the home of Mr Olanrewaju Suraju, the Chairman of the Human and Environmental Development Agenda (HEDA Resource Centre).
 This is according to a statement by the Executive Secretary of the HEDA Resource Centre.
 Numerous personal and work items were stolen, including phones, laptops, jewellery, a car, bankcards, and office documents, among other valuables.
-Mr Suraju was forced to provide all his security details including phone passwords, bank log-in details and laptops passwords.
+Mr Suraju was forced to provide all his security details including phone passwords, bank log-in details and laptop passwords.
 The assailants, who were heavily armed with guns, knives, and other dangerous weapons, also threatened Mr Suraju’s life and physically assaulted him and his wife, both of whom were subsequently hospitalized.

 In light of the above, we call on the federal government of Nigeria and its investigative agencies to move with speed to bring the perpetrators to justice.
-Considering the prevailing circumstances, we strongly feel that this is an attack on the human rights and anti-corruption work that the HEDA Resource Centre has been carrying out, and is an attempt to intimidation other human rights defenders and whistle-blowers in Nigeria.
-We strongly condemn this act and express our upmost solidarity with HEDA Resource Centre.
+Considering the prevailing circumstances, we strongly feel that this is an attack on the human rights and anti-corruption work that the HEDA Resource Centre has been carrying out, and is an attempt to intimidate other human rights defenders and whistle-blowers in Nigeria.
+We strongly condemn this act and express our utmost solidarity with the HEDA Resource Centre.

 It must not be overlooked that Nigerian HRDs operate in a challenging context, and have been victims of aggressions, with some HRDs paying with their lives to defend their commitment to human and environmental rights.
 We remember these defenders, such as Ken Saro-Wiwa, Saturday Doobee, Nordu Eawo, Daniel Gbokoo, Paul Levera, Felix Nuate, Baribor Bera, Dr. Barinem Kiobel, and John Kpuinen.